-- Two (2) College staff members selected by random draw from the Staff Student Conduct Committee Pool. - Two (2) College faculty members selected by random draw from the Faculty Student Conduct Committee Pool. - Two (2) College students selected by random draw from current student activity groups/organizations. - One chairperson selected by random draw from the pool of all college deans.
-This chairperson is non-voting except in case of a tie.
+- Two (2) College staff members selected by • random draw from the Staff Student Conduct Committee Pool. - Two (2) College faculty members selected by random draw from the Faculty Student Conduct Committee Pool. - Two (2) College students selected by random draw from activity current student groups/organizations. - The chairperson will be the Chief Academic and Compliance Officer.
+This chairperson is nonvoting except in case of a tie.

-Under no circumstances may a College student, staff, faculty member or college dean serve on the Committee if such person is the complainant, a witness to the incident or personally knowledgeable of the incident.
-The Chief Discipline Officer/Title IX Officer shall represent the College in the hearing.
+Under no circumstances may a College student, staff, faculty member or department head serve on the Committee if such person is the complainant, a witness to the incident or personally knowledgeable of the incident.
+The Chief Academic and Compliance Officer/Title IX Officer shall represent the College in the hearing.